zengzhijiang/burger-builder/README.md

+# burger-builder
+This is a React application for practice, which allows users to custimize a burger, calculate the price, and place an order.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>